opendocsg/slw-judgments-backfill/2003_SGHC_69/report.md

 **Contributory negligence**

 24\.
 I now turn to Rosalind’s assertion that Elvin should have checked the position for himself before paying for the Tokyo Leasing equipment.
 I agree with her but it does not lie in the mouth of a person who is guilty of fraudulent misrepresentation to complain about the representee’s contributory negligence.
-In _Panatron Pte Ltd v Lee Cheow Lee_ [2001] 3 SLR 405, 412, LP Thean JA, who delivered the judgment of the Court of Appeal, said as follows:
+In _Panatron Pte Ltd v Lee Cheow Lee_ <span class="citation">[2001] 3 SLR 405</span>, 412, LP Thean JA, who delivered the judgment of the Court of Appeal, said as follows:

  [T]he law is cle ar.
 All that is re quire d is re liance in the se nse that the victims w e re induce d by the re pre se ntations.
 Once this is prove d, it is no de fe nce that the y acte d incautiously and faile d to take those ste ps to ve rify the truth of re pre se ntations w hich a prude nt man w ould have take n: Central Rly Co of Venezuela v Kisch (1867) LR 2 HL 99.